-Two CMER projects are currently underway to evaluate the effectiveness of the westside Type N riparian prescriptions.
-These projects utilize two different but complementary approaches to inform adaptive management.
-The Westside Type N Buffer Characteristics, Integrity, and Function (BCIF) Project examines a random sample of westside Type N forest practices applications (FPAs) to evaluate performance of Type N prescriptions as they are applied operationally over the range of conditions occurring in the FP HCP landscape.
-The Type N Experimental Buffer Treatment Project in Hard Rock Lithologies focuses on aquatic resource response to Type N prescriptions in streams with competent (i.e., less erodible, or hard rock) lithologies in western Washington.
-This study utilizes a manipulative experimental design that compares the effectiveness of a range of Type N treatments (that vary in the percentage of stream length buffered) with unharvested control sites.
-This study measures amphibian response, litter fall, temperature, downstream export of nutrients, detritus, macroinvertebrates, and sediment and fish response.

-The Type N Experimental Buffer Treatment Project in Soft Rock Lithologies, analogous to the Hard Rock study, but in less competent lithologies, has an approved study plan and is currently actively seeking sites.
+Three CMER projects are currently underway to evaluate the effectiveness of the westside Type N riparian prescriptions.
+These projects utilize different but complementary approaches to inform adaptive management.
+The Westside Type N Buffer Characteristics, Integrity, and Function (BCIF) Project examines a random sample of westside Type N forest practices applications (FPAs) after harvest to evaluate the performance of Type N prescriptions as they are applied operationally over the range of conditions occurring in the FP HCP landscape.
+The Type N Experimental Buffer Treatment Project in Hard Rock Lithologies and Type N Experimental Buffer Treatment Study in Soft Rock Lithologies focus on aquatic resource response to Type N prescriptions in streams with competent (i.e., less erodible, or hard rock) lithologies and relatively incompetent lithologies, respectively, in western Washington.
+Both studies utilize a manipulative experimental design that compares the effectiveness of the riparian buffers left in harvested watersheds to unharvested control sites.
+The Type N Experimental Buffer Treatment Study in Soft Rock Lithologies serves as a companion study to the Hard Rock study.
+The Soft Rock study provides important confirmation of the effect of forest practices prescriptions on the more erodible substrates that were not included in the Hard Rock study.